 Anzac Community Grants - Information for applicants

-The Anzac Community Grants Program provides grants of up to $2,000 for a range of projects that either promote appreciation and understanding of the service and sacrifice of military service personnel or support activities and services to enhance the wellbeing of the NSW veteran community.
+The Anzac Community Grants Program provides grants of up to $3,000 for projects that either promote appreciation and understanding of the service and sacrifice of military service personnel or support activities and services to enhance the wellbeing of the NSW veteran community.

 Individuals and the following types of not-for-profit organisations are eligible to apply for funding:

 In addition, to be eligible for funding applicants must:

 - possess an Australian Business Number (ABN) or can provide written advice from the Australian Taxation Office that no withholding tax is required from the grant payment;

 - be based in Australia provided the project is of direct and substantial relevance to NSW; and

 - have submitted an acquittal form or progress report for any previously provided Veterans Affairs Grant.

 Projects that help inform and educate the wider community about the service and sacrifice of local veterans and their families, including research towards online or print publications.

 Preservation and/or research materials, or display of war memorabilia, artefacts and/or research materials relevant to the local community.